felipeverse/felipeverse/README.md

  <img src="images/cover/miles-morales.gif" alt="spiderverse">
 </div>

-<h3 align="center"> I am a Back-end Developer, with knowledge in technologies such as PHP, Laravel, MySQL and Docker.
-Majoring in Information Systems at UFMT, Self-taught English student with plan to become a Software Engineer. </h3>
+<h3 align="center"> Backend Developer from Brazil with over 3 years of experience and a degree in Information Systems.
+Self-taught English learner and passionate about Software Architecture, always striving to organize the chaos of the real world into lines of code. </h3>

 <p align="center">
   <a href="https://linkedin.com/in/felipealvesrrodrigues" target="blank">